 The references of the Federal Constitutional Court to the content of the UPCA also do not indicate scepticism.
 To the extent that it refers to individual provisions, enabling principles are sufficiently defined so that it does not express any doubts about the possibility of transferring tasks to the Unified Patent Court.
 Nor do the Rules of Procedure indicate to what extent they restrict fundamental rights under the Basic Law, such as the granting of legal protection or the right to be heard by a court.
 It should be noted that Article 23(1) of the Basic Law does not require an identical, but only a comparable protection of fundamental rights.
 Along these lines, the Federal Constitutional Court has repeatedly affirmed that it considers sufficient protection of fundamental rights to be guaranteed at the European level.
 For example, a successful constitutional complaint must even show to what extent the protection of fundamental rights within the European Union has declined and fallen below the earlier level with which the Federal Constitutional Court had recognised that the ECJ sufficiently guarantees fundamental rights (BVerfG, decision of 7 June 2000 – 2 BvL 1/97).
 The primacy of European Union law should therefore not lead to the invalidity of a ratification law on the UPCA, even from the point of view of securing fundamental rights in a comparable form.

-After the Federal Constitutional Court last Friday (20.03.2020) announced its long-awaited decision on the constitutional complaint against the ratification of the EPC, the last building block for the start of the Unified European Patent Court [...]
+Last Friday (09.07.2021), the German Federal Constitutional Court published its decision, which had been awaited for weeks, on the further constitutional complaints against the ratification of the UPC, the final building block for the [...]